Dav Whatmore

 Davenell Frederick Whatmore (born 16 March 1954) is a Sri Lanka born Australian cricket coach and former cricketer.

 A right-handed batsman, Whatmore played seven Test matches for Australia in 1979, and one One Day International in 1980.
 At first-class level, he scored over 6,000 runs for Victoria.
-Since the 1990s, Whatmore has coached several national cricket teams including the Sri Lanka, Bangladesh and Pakistan.
-He was the Head coach of Sri Lanka when Sri Lanka won the Cricket World Cup in 1996.
+Since the 1990s, Whatmore has coached several national cricket teams including the Sri Lanka, Bangladesh, Pakistan and Nepal.
+He was the head coach of Sri Lanka when Sri Lanka won the Cricket World Cup in 1996, and when Sri Lanka was one of the dual-winners of the 2002 ICC Champions Trophy, along with India.